 Vegetarians need to eat foods high in vitamin B2 to prevent a deficiency in B2, such as shitake mushrooms, spinach, asparagus, almonds, cheese, and eggs.

 Inflammation is something that I have always had to some degree due to various reasons but knowing that vitamin B2 is required for boosting antioxidant status to reduce inflammation is a part of the puzzle and a nutrient that is especially important for me.

-If you have symptoms of vitamin B2 deficiency be sure to focus on eating vitamin B2 rich foods and if you are a vegan or vegetarian, you may need to supplement or focus on plant-based sources of vitamin B2.
+If you have symptoms of vitamin B2 deficiency, be sure to focus on eating vitamin B2 rich foods.
+If you are a vegan or vegetarian, you may need to supplement or focus on vegetarian sources of vitamin B2.